St-vn/roblox-scripting/index.md

 [actual sauce](https://roblox.github.io/luau/performance.html)

-As I said at the beginning of this chapter, tables are their own individual objects in memory, meaning if you have multiple references to a table and made a change to one of them, it would apply those changes to all the other ones.
+As I said at the beginning of this chapter, tables are their own individual objects stored in memory, meaning if you have multiple references to a table and made a change to one of them, it would apply those changes to all the other ones.
 ```lua
 local tubl = {}
 local tabl = tubl